 Third-party hearing loss prevention programs are intended:

-• For short-term employees hired or assigned to duties having noise exposures for less than one year AND
+• For short-term employees hired or assigned to duties having noise exposures for less than one year

 • For seasonal employees.

 However, other employees may be included as long as you meet all requirements for hearing loss follow-ups and recordkeeping.
-You must:

 • Make sure that the third-party program is:

-– Equivalent to an employer program as required by this chapter AND
+– Equivalent to an employer program as required by this chapter

 – Uses audiometric testing to evaluate hearing loss.